 Rowers, paddlers and novice sailors occupy the foreshore adjacent to Pat Jordan Oval.
-Tennis courts and lawn bowls are situated on the eastern edge of Connelly Park, further emphasising this area as a sports precinct.
+Tennis courts and lawn bowls are situated on the eastern edge of Connolly Park, further emphasising this area as a sports precinct.

-Comfort and amenity is provided by the shady tree-lined edges of the sports fields suitable for recreational activities such as general exercise, socialising and dog walking.
+The shady tree-lined edges of the sports fields provide comfort and amenity allowing use for recreational activities such as general exercise, socialising and dog walking.

-Figure 32.
-Carrington's Connolly Park
+Figure 30 Carrington's Connolly Park